Warsaw Metro: Plans

-Transport planners have suggested that the WKD, a light rail line that runs to the western suburbs, could be integrated with the city's tram system, or be more closely tied to the Metro and a future suburban rail network, or both.
-The first such plans were prepared in the late 1930s and the railway tunnel running below the city centre was to be shared by both the railways and the metro.
-In the mid-1990s the WKD, PKP and Warsaw Metro systems were temporarily integrated and Warsaw city travel cards were valid also in the suburban railways.
-This idea was, however, dropped in 1999 due to financial problems.
+Transport planners have suggested that the WKD, a light rail line that runs to the western suburbs, could be integrated with the city's tram system, or be more closely tied to the metro and a future suburban rail network, or both.
+The first such plans were prepared in the late 1930s and the railway tunnel running below the city center was to be shared by both the railways and the metro.
+The WKD, PKP and Warsaw Metro systems are integrated and Warsaw city travel cards are also valid in the suburban trains operated by SKM and KM.